Warum Montessori-Spielzeug die beste Wahl für die frühe Kindheit ist?

 The big difference

-Conventional toys are often designed to entertain children – they blink, make sounds, tell stories.
-The problem: Children are passive spectators in these moments.
+Conventional toys are often designed to entertain children – they blink, make noises, tell stories.
+The problem: children are passive spectators in these moments.

-Montessori toys work exactly the opposite way: It requires active participation.
-Without buttons or batteries, children must figure out how something works on their own.
+Montessori toys work exactly the opposite: They require active participation.
+Without buttons or batteries, children have to figure out how something works themselves.

 Example comparison

-- Plastic car with sound: When you press a button, it starts moving and makes sounds. → Entertaining, but the child is passive.
+• Plastic car with sound: Press a button, it drives and makes noises. → Entertaining, but the child is passive.

-- Wooden car without extras: Child moves the car themselves, invents sounds, builds roads. → Promotes creativity and motor skills.
+• Wooden car without extras: Child moves the car themselves, invents sounds, builds roads. → Encourages creativity and motor skills.

 Practical tips: Finding the right Montessori toy